Kayli/logspub/philosophy-of-math.md

     - are 9 axioms for the natural numbers presented by the 19th century Italian mathematician Giuseppe Peano
     - formulated in a languages of set theory and second-order logic
     - helped answering questions of whether number theory is consistent and complete
+  - peano numbers are well illustrated and implemented in tsoding streams [^4]

 - foundational philosophy of intuitionism or constructivism
   - requires proofs to be "constructive" in nature